Ikaroon/WetSurfaceShader/README.md

 ### Automatic UV Baking
 Next to triplanar mapping we can map the texture using the UV data.
 However, depending on its layout it may lead to water running up- or sidewards.
 To fix this you either have to manually author the UV channels or to create an automatic UV baking.
 Such an implementation could struggle with curved geometry though and would need proper testing with a broad spectrum of geometry first.

+## Software/Services Used

+### Affinity Photo
+Used to generated testing textures such as "Tex_TestDrop" and "Tex_TestFlow".
+It was also used to generate the "Drop" texture for the Drips VFX graph.

+### Pinterest and Google
+Researching water flow images and videos for inspiration and visual approximation.